markostanimirovic/juliette/README.md

 );
 ```

-Also, `ofType` operator can accept the sequence of handlers.
-That provides to listen to the multiple handlers inside of the same effect.
+`ofType` operator can accept multiple handlers as arguments, which allows multiple handlers to be listened to in the same effect.

 ```typescript
 const invokeFetchTodos$ = store.handlers$.pipe(